numpy/numpy/doc/source/about.rst

 NumPy community
 ---------------

-Numpy is a distributed, volunteer open-source project. *You* can help us make it better; if you believe something should be improved either in functionality or in documentation, don't hesitate to contact us --- or even better, contact us and participate in fixing the problem.
+Numpy is a distributed, volunteer, open-source project. *You* can help us make it better; if you believe something should be improved either in functionality or in documentation, don't hesitate to contact us --- or even better, contact us and participate in fixing the problem.